DesertSnak3/NpcLevelOverlay/README.md

   - **General Magic**: Magic Icon ✨ (shown when weak to magic but no specific element)
   - **Melee Styles**: Stab 🗡️, Slash ⚔️, Crush 🔨
   - **Ranged Weapons**: Arrow 🏹, Bolt 🎯, Dart 📍, General Ranged 🏹
-- Smart magic weakness detection:
+- Smart weakness detection:
-  - If an NPC is weak to both magic and a specific element, shows the elemental rune
-  - If weak to magic without a specific element, shows magic icon
+  - Analyzes NPC defense stats to determine primary weakness
+  - Magic-using NPCs show elemental weaknesses
   - Defaults to slash icon when no specific weakness is known
 - Icons are scaled to be visible but not intrusive

+### ⚠️ Aggression Indicators
+- Shows an icon for aggressive NPCs that will attack players
+- Helps identify potentially dangerous monsters before they engage
+- Particularly useful in wilderness and dangerous areas

 ### 📋 NPC Name Display
 - Optionally show NPC names alongside their level